cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 The leader election is using a majority-based consensus algorithm, so it is recommended to use 3 Manager nodes for creating a cluster.
 The leader election and failover mechanisms are orchestrated using Consul.
 See the [article in Consul docs](https://www.consul.io/docs/internals/consensus.html#deployment-table) to learn more about the failure tolerance for the given deployment size.
 {{% /gsNote %}}

+#### Synchronized Data

+All Cloudify database and filesystem data is mirrored on the cluster hot standby nodes.
+This includes all objects that are managed using the REST service, such as blueprints and deployments, and management data, such as users and tenants.

 {{% gsNote title="Note" %}}
 Policies are not synchronized between Cloudify Managers in the cluster.
 {{% /gsNote %}}